-The high school science program is designed to develop scientific literacy for all students and to provide a firm foundation for students who wish to pursue science and/or engineering at higher levels or as careers.
-The science curriculum integrates the practices of science and engineering with important ideas from each of the major disciplines of science.
-The Crosscutting Concepts, or big ideas, of science provide an organizational framework so that students develop deep and lasting understanding of science.
-The learning environment in science promotes logical thinking. honesty, and curiosity.
+The high school science program is designed to develop scientific literacy for all students so they may use scientific information and thinking to make decisions in life.
+The program also provides a firm foundation for students who wish to pursue science or engineering as a career choice.
+The science curriculum is aligned to state standards that emphasize the practices of science along with the ideas of science.
+The learning environment in science classes promotes logical thinking, honesty, and curiosity.
 Disciplinary literacy is emphasized throughout the program; environmental literacy is integrated throughout the core science courses.
-Laboratory experiences are integral within every science class.
+Each science course deeply integrates laboratory experiences for students.